dOpensource/dsiprouter/docs/use-cases.rst

-9. Click Submit.

-10. Next you will need to setup an outbound route.
-Select Connectivity→ Outbound Routes.
-Click the “+” sign to add a outbound route.
+9. Next you will need to setup an outbound route.
+If previous configurations were accurate a outbound route will automatically be  generated.
+You can validate this by selecting Connectivity→ Outbound Routes.
+If an outbound route has not beed established Click the “+” sign to add a outbound route.
 In this tab you will need to enter:

 ==================   ============
 Field                Value